top of page

 The final stretch of the path will take you past Woodside Nursery with its beautiful café and yummy cakes for a treat close to the end of your route.
 The last 10 minutes lead you to Harestanes Estate and Countryside Visitor Centre where you can hop on a bus to Maxton or grab a taxi.

 Bowden House Boutique B&B is looking forward to welcoming you and our hearty breakfasts will set you up perfectly for a day's walking in the Scottish Borders.
 We are happy to provide you with tasty packed lunches for your daily hikes.
+Book your stay now.

 bottom of page